-Book me as a keynote speaker, panel session member or MC for your corporate or media event.
+Book me as a keynote speaker or panel session member for your corporate or media event.

-My talks focus on simplifying the macro and micro future trends set to change consumers, businesses and economies in the near future.
+My talks focus on simplifying the macro and micro future trends set to change organisations, economies, societies, and nations in the near and distant future.

 Small changes can make big differences.